 Student Code of Conduct & Expectations for Student Behavior

-This form should be used to report any alleged violations of the SJECCD Standards of Student Conduct>
+This form should be used to report any alleged violations of the Student Conduct

 This form should be used to notify campus personnel about individuals who exhibit behaviors and/or warning signs that may indicate a person is experiencing difficulty and may need additional support and assistance.